Building windows

 Key takeaways

-• The Federal Housing Finance Agency (FHFA) increased agency multifamily loan purchase caps to $73 billion per agency in 2025, up roughly 4% from 2024.
+• The Federal Housing Finance Agency (FHFA) increased agency multifamily loan purchase caps to $88 billion per agency, up 20.5% from 2025.

-• Larger caps indicate the FHFA expects 2025 to bring stronger multifamily financing activity than 2024.
+• Larger caps indicate the FHFA expects greater multifamily financing activity in 2026 than 2025.

 • The continued 50% mission-driven business requirement and exemption for workforce housing loans support strong financing availability for affordable housing.

-The Federal Housing Finance Agency increased Fannie Mae and Freddie Mac’s multifamily loan purchase caps for 2025, indicating a modestly positive outlook for the multifamily market with somewhat greater demand for financing.
+The Federal Housing Finance Agency increased Fannie Mae and Freddie Mac’s multifamily loan purchase caps for 2026.
+It signals an expected rise in demand for financing and a generally bullish outlook for the multifamily market.

 The agency loan purchase caps, announced annually, are an important signal of the market outlook for the year to come.
 The caps also provide assurance there will be sufficient liquidity in multifamily lending markets.

-Multifamily production caps for government-sponsored enterprises (GSEs) Fannie Mae and Freddie Mac will rise to $73 billion each next year.
-The $146 billion total is up about 4% from 2024.
-The FHFA also preserved the workforce housing exemptions introduced last year.
+Multifamily production caps for government-sponsored enterprises (GSEs) Fannie Mae and Freddie Mac will rise to $88 billion each in 2026.
+The $176 billion total is up 20.5% from 2025.
+The FHFA also preserved the workforce housing exemptions introduced in 2024.
 As in past years, the FHFA reserved the right to further increase caps in response to market conditions but won’t decrease them, which is reassuring for the industry.

-An increase in the limits, along with an exemption for workforce housing, is a bullish sign for property investors and could indicate stronger activity than we saw in 2024.
+An increase in the limits, along with an exemption for workforce housing, is a sign the multifamily market may see stronger activity than in 2025.

 Our team can help you find the right financing solutions for your business.